mikedilger/mosaic-spec/docs/rationale.md

 Other than that, binary is better in all respects.

-We argue that extensibility of the main Record is sufficiently done via Record kinds, tags and content, and therefore extensibility is not needed for this structure.
+We argue that extensibility of the main record is sufficiently done via record kinds, tags and content, and therefore extensibility is not needed for this structure.

 We sacrifice: